Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: RELATED WORK

 \section{RELATED WORK}

-Researchers have developed a wide range of algorithms and techniques to solve the MAPF problem, trying to find a balance between optimality, speed, and the ability to adapt to varied maps and conditions.
-The field is also exploring variations of MAPF, such as dynamic environments, uncertainty, and mixed-initiative settings, which are all challenges that autonomous systems face.
-Approaches to the MAPF problem can be grouped into two broad categories: centralized and decentralized planning.
+Researchers have developed a wide range of algorithms and techniques to solve the MAPF problem, aiming to strike a balance between optimality, speed, and adaptability to varied maps and conditions.
+Centralized approaches have traditionally been favored for MAPF, but they come with several drawbacks.
+As the number of agents and the complexity of the environment increase, centralized algorithms may become computationally intractable, leading to long planning times \cite{CBS, foster2023complexity}.
+Furthermore, they are susceptible to single points of failure, where if the central planner fails, the entire system may collapse.

+Decentralized planners have garnered attention due to their ability to mitigate the computational complexity associated with centralized planners and their resilience against single points of failure.
+However, these approaches may face challenges in managing communication overhead and ensuring effective coordination, especially in scenarios with a large number of agents \cite{WSCaS, DeMDP, PRIMAL}.

+Moreover, the exploration of hybrid techniques that integrate both centralized and decentralized components remains an important avenue of research \cite{AlexeyHybrid, DRLReview}.
+Hybrid approaches could potentially capitalize on the strengths of both paradigms while mitigating their respective limitations.
+In this work, we primarily study the centralized and decentralized approaches.
+Future research could explore hybrid approaches to gain a more comprehensive understanding of the tradeoffs involved and to further advance the field.